dbcook/cave-servo/servo_controller/design_docs/MaxPCB4_DB15_pinout.md

 ### Serial Ports

 Pins 9 and 10 carry the TX and RX for Serial port 1 on the Teensy.
-This serial port is *not* shared with the Teensy USB adapter.
-If you've enabled debug output, you could receive it on this port, though it's better to just use the Teensy native USB interface for that.
+This port is used for the GPS interface and is called "Serial1" in OnStepX config.h

-Pins 7 and 14 on the DB15 (Teensy D21/D20) are RX5/TX5 and can be used for the GPS serial port.
+Pins 7 and 14 on the DB15 (Teensy D21/D20) are RX5/TX5.

 ### I2C